 Lowering your AGI by using a QCD could potentially reduce this surcharge.

-3. Potential to Limit Exposure to Net Investment Income Tax
+3. Potential to Limit Exposure to NIIT Tax

 4. Potential to Lower Social Security Taxes